datascienceconfidential/datascienceconfidential.github.io/_posts/2017-29-10-jekyll-blog.md

 The density is $$f(x) = \frac{1}{\sigmasqrt{2\pi}}\exp(-\frac{(x-\mu)^2}{2\sigma^2})$$
 ```

-and how it is rendered:
+and how it is rendered on the page:

 The density is $$f(x) = \frac{1}{\sigmasqrt{2\pi}}\exp(-\frac{(x-\mu)^2}{2\sigma^2})$$

-* I needed an RSS feed because I want my blog to be indexed (eventually) at >a href="https://www.r-bloggers.com/>R-Bloggers</a>.
+* I needed an RSS feed because I want my blog to be indexed (eventually) at <a href="https://www.r-bloggers.com/">R-Bloggers</a>.
 This again was very simple.
 However, be warned that the RSS feed does not display properly in Chrome since it is an XML document.

 * Adding comments using <a href="https://disqus.com/">disqus</a>.
 This is a more complicated process but it worked.